-- 'Good' attendance means attendance of 96% or more. - Attendance of 96% or more means no more than 6 days of absence in an entire academic year. - If a child's attendance falls below 90% the child is classed as a 'persistent absentee'. - A child who is absent one day of school per week misses an equivalent of two years of their school life. - 90% of young people with absence rates below 85% fail to achieve five or more good grades at GCSE level and around one third achieve no GCSEs at all. - Poor examination results limit young people's options and poor attendance suggests to colleges and employers that these students are unreliable. - Poor school attendance is also closely associated with crime; a quarter of school age offenders have truanted repeatedly. - At least 1 million children take at least one half day off a year without permission. - 7.5 million school days are missed each year through unauthorised absence.
+- 'Good' attendance means attendance of 96% or more. - Attendance of 94% equates to 10 days absence during a school year, which is approximately 2 weeks and 60 missed lessons. - Over a period of 6 years, consistent attendance of 85% would mean a child would miss the equivalent of 1 school year. - If a child's attendance falls below 90% the child is classed as a 'persistent absentee'. - A child who is absent one day of school per week misses an equivalent of two years of their school life. - 90% of young people with absence rates below 85% fail to achieve five or more good grades at GCSE level and around one third achieve no GCSEs at all. - Poor examination results limit young people's options and poor attendance suggests to colleges and employers that these students are unreliable. - Poor school attendance is also closely associated with crime; a quarter of school age offenders have truanted repeatedly. - At least 1 million children take at least one half day off a year without permission. - 7.5 million school days are missed each year through unauthorised absence.
 Absence at any stage leads to gaps in your child's learning, and can have the following impacts on the child: - they may fall behind in their work - it can affect their motivation - it can affect their enjoyment of learning - it may lead to poor behaviour - it can affect their desire to attend school regularly - it may affect their confidence in school - it may mean they miss out on the social life of school and extra-curricular opportunities and experiences - it can affect their ability to have or keep friendships